chrisnoonan98675/site/xl-release/how-to/upgrade-xl-release.markdown

 Before you upgrade:

 * Carefully read the [release manual](/xl-release/latest/releasemanual.html) and note any changes that may apply to your situation.
-* Check whether there are any hotfixes installed in the `hotfix` directory.
+* Check if there are any hotfixes installed in the `hotfix` directory.
 If hotfixes are installed, [contact the XebiaLabs support team](https://support.xebialabs.com/hc/en-us/requests/new) before upgrading.

 ## Upgrade the server

 <div class="alert alert-warning" style="width: 60%">
-When upgrading to XL Release 7.5, a database migration needs to be carried out with a separate Migrator tool.
+When upgrading to XL Release 7.5, a database migration must be performed using a separate Migrator tool.
 Please follow the instructions in <a href="/xl-release/how-to/upgrade-to-7.5.0.html">Upgrade to XL Release 7.5</a>.
 </div>

 To upgrade an XL Release server installation: